docsforadobe/after-effects-scripting-guide/docs/markervalue.rst

 **Returns**

-An object with an attribute matching each parameter name, containing that parameter’s value.
+An object with an attribute matching each parameter name, containing that parameter's value.

 ----